 The cost breakdown conducted to date on RFU projects does not provide definitive information on the costs of gas clean-up equipment.
 However, such information is important in determining if there should be differences in incentive levels for RFU projects using biogas fuels.
-In addition, gas clean-up requirements (and therefore costs) are likely to differ significantly between prime mover technologies (e.g., fuel cells versus microturbines).
+In addition, gas clean-up requirements (and therefore costs) are likely to differ between prime mover technologies (e.g., fuel cells versus microturbines).

-- The CPUC / Working Group (WG) should pursue steps to obtain specific and accurate information from project applicants on gas clean up costs and their relationship to the overall reported project costs - The CPUC / Working Group should also consider funding an expanded study on the costs (capital and operating/maintenance costs) of different gas clean-up systems required on different prime movers fueled by biogas.
+The SGIP administrators have recently started tracking biogas cleanup costs and directed biogas premiums in their statewide project database.
+These are valuable additions and we continue to recommend that the CPUC / Working Group consider funding an expanded study on the capital, operating, and maintenance costs of different gas clean-up systems required on different prime movers fueled by biogas.
 The study should include biogas projects operating outside of the SGIP and California.
+This information may help with the recommended RFU incentive structure study.